rmello4d/TheSustainableDeveloper/beyond_muscles.md

 Just to clarify, we use our joints, ligaments and tendons while exercising.

-The important question for us is, how far are we using them ?
+The important question is, how far are we using them ?
 Evolution kept joints and ligaments's motion between a certain security range.
 The reason for that is probably survival.
 Having a joint or ligament problem could have a devastating impact in our movement.

 We would be a much easier pray.